 I am a student-focused educator who firmly believes that instruction should be catered to each individual student.
 Instead of coaching my students each and every step of the way, I strive to make myself a resource to my students.
 I provide them with the tools and guidance they need to succeed, and help them learn how to utilize the necessary tools to be successful.

-Wingate University - BA, English; Mathematics
+Undergraduate Degree: Wingate University - Bachelor in Arts, English; Mathematics

 What is your teaching philosophy?

 My philosophy of teaching is to have a student-driven, focused teaching experience.
 I strive to make sure that my role is to motivate, encourage, and empower students to learn.
 I don't just tell my students what to do to be successful, I give them the necessary tools to become successful and coach them to reach their educational goals.

 What might you do in a typical first session with a student?

 I typically begin with goal-setting, where we work together to establish a list of short-term and long-term goals that we want to work toward together.
 Additionally, I might review student work samples or assess a student's current skill set to determine where our work should begin.